DHAMUN/About/README.md

 c) A mobile app (coming soon)
 ```

+### Programmers

+Read the non-programmers section.
+Then come back here.

+The web client is built on React, and follows Flux patterns using somthing called Redux.
+It's an alternative to MVC app structures.

+It has hotloading, uses React-Router (I can hear you cackling with joy), and has tests.
+(Not so many now :p)

+### Contributing

+Open an issue on github.
+Make a PR that fixes it (if you want).

 ### Creds
 1. Fuzzy and Shan masala for telling me 'bout "Tech Manager"